CumulusNetworks/docs/content/guides/production-ready-automation/User-Guide.md

 #### Stage from a Remote HTTP Server

-For specific steps on how to log into cumulusnetworks.com and download the NetQ files, refer to [Download the bootstrap and NetQ installation tarballs]({{<ref "/cumulus-netq-30/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-System-Platform/Prepare-Existing-NetQ-Appliance" >}}) in the NetQ documentation.
+For specific steps on how to log into the NVIDIA support site and download the NetQ files, refer to [Download the bootstrap and NetQ installation tarballs]({{<ref "/cumulus-netq-30/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-System-Platform/Prepare-Existing-NetQ-Appliance" >}}) in the NetQ documentation.
 Specific steps on how to copy the tarballs onto a remote HTTP server vary depending on the specific HTTP server software.
 This following example shows you how to set up an HTTP server with Apache on a Debian- or Ubuntu-based Linux system.

-1. Download these two required installation files from cumulusnetworks.com:
+1. Download these two required installation files from NVIDIA:
     - Bootstrap
     - Appliance (Cloud)
 2. Install Apache2.